Exercise Science Degree

 In NWCCD’s Exercise Science program, we take a holistic approach to instruction.
 We believe in being architects of opportunity for our students.
 We work hard to help you secure internships and service-learning opportunities to enhance your education and refine your skill set.

 Our dedicated faculty at NWCCD will make sure you understand the principles of Exercise Science, preparing you to easily transfer into four-year programs.
 NWCCD partners with universities to provide a variety of transfer options.
-We also work closely with locally and regionally health and human performance organizations to provide internship, service-learning and research opportunities for you as a student.
-This program articulates with the University of Wyoming.
+We also work closely with local and regional health and human performance organizations to provide internship, and service-learning opportunities for students.
+This program articulates with the University of Wyoming, Black Hills State University, and Montana State University-Billings.

 Careers and Opportunities